portsoc/eslint-config-portsoc/README.md

 Bob:   "Hold my beer."
 ```

-If you are submitting JS coursework, linting with this config should help you create code that's easy for your assesor to interpret.
+If you are submitting JS coursework, linting with this config should help you create code that's easy for your assessor to interpret.

 ## Installation